Coty quarterly revenue misses expectations

-(Reuters) - Cosmetics maker Coty Inc (COTY.N) posted first-quarter revenue below Wall Street estimates on Wednesday, hit by sluggish sales in its biggest business, consumer beauty.
+Nov 6 (Reuters) - Cosmetics maker Coty Inc posted first-quarter revenue below Wall Street estimates on Wednesday, hit by sluggish sales in its biggest business, consumer beauty.

 Net income attributable to the company was $52.3 million, or 7 cents per share, in the quarter ended Sep.
 30, compared with a loss of $12.1 million, or 2 cents per share, a year earlier.